lemmonas/cse-212-final-project-tutorial/1-stacks.md

     return rev_stack
 ```

+The first variable, `stack`, contains an empty stack to hold the original list and `rev_stack` will hold the reversed list.
+The `for` loop will take every item in the list and add it to the stack.
+The `while` loop will take each item off the original stack and add it to the new stack.

 ## Example Problem

 As practice, try to write a program for what happens when you visit a new website, and then click the back button.